omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

 ```
 - `ignoredSegments`: Defines users and IPs for which rate limiting should be skipped.
 This is useful for administrative users or specific trusted IPs.
 - `rules`: Contains the rate limit rules for different URI paths.
-- `path`: The URI path to which the rate limit applies.
+- `path`: The URI path to which the rate limit applies, to apply ratelimits for all paths you can provide `/` as a global path, for regex paths refer to https://github.com/openresty/lua-nginx-module?tab=readme-ov-file#ngxrematch.
 - `user/IP`: The user or IP address to which the rate limit applies.
 - `limit`: The maximum number of requests allowed within the time window.
 - `window`: The time window in seconds during which the limit applies.

+> **if** `0.0.0.0/0` is specified this will apply rate limiting for all incoming ips but per ip,
+> i.e suppose we have two ips `127.0.0.1` and `127.0.0.2` and rules are set to 10 rps each ip will be able to hit by 10 rps.

 ### Environment Variables